SOKK Website

 Volunteer

 Are you interested in helping the Save Our Kaweka Kiwi project?
-Do you have time to spare?

 We have roles in the field for volunteers to monitor kiwi, and if you are keen to learn how to actually handle kiwi in the wild, we would love to hear from you.